dhruvsolanki0811/Sitcom-store-client/README.md

 ## Features

-- Implemented cookie-based authentication
+- Implemented cookie-based authentication.
 - Manage playlists and add your favorite videos to the playlist.
-- Add like to their Favourite videos
+- Add like to yout favourite videos.
-- Add videos to Watchlater
+- Add videos to Watchlater.
-- Manage watch History
+- Manage watch History.
-- Add comments to the videos and reply on some funny comments
+- Add Comments to the videos and reply on some funny Comments.

 ## Tech Stack